JonasKaplan/Crochet/README.md

 ```

 This program's behaviour is impossible to determine, because the order of execution is not guaranteed (although in practice, this is not the case, since starting threads takes time).

+## Usage

+To use the Crochet language, include the header, first build the code using the provided Makefile.
+Then, either include the `C/crochet.h` header and link the created `libcrochet.a` file during compilation, or use the created executable, with the name of a `.cht` file to interpret.

 ## Credits